safl/yace/docs/source/ir/files.rst

 The descriptions inside the **Yace**-file consists of meta-data and then descriptions of symbolic constants, data types, derived types, and function types.
-These are referred to as :ref:`sec-idl-entities` and a :ref:`sec-idl-list` for quick lookup is also available.
+These are referred to as :ref:`sec-ir-entities` and a :ref:`sec-ir-list` for quick lookup is also available.

 Files
 =====